ThunderQuoteTeam/twilio-frontline-AzureAD-Hubspot-integration/README.md

 Have any questions or need help to do any custom implementations?
 Feel free to drop us an email at hello@thunderquote.com.

+## Changelog
+2022-01-28
+Updated to use latest version (v2) of the Twilio Frontline Callbacks (https://www.twilio.com/docs/frontline/callback-versions) Note that this version of the code is NOT compatible with v1